ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-asia.md

 >

 **ip**: Specify the IP block retrieved in the previous step with the netmask.<br>
-**ipSpamming** : Specify the previously retrieved IP in blockedForSpam state.
+**ipSpamming** : Specify the previously retrieved IP in "blockedForSpam" state.

 Here is an example result: